What's your business continuity plan?

 For most small business owners, the answer is no. In fact, according to FEMA, this is one of the very reasons that 40% of small businesses never reopen after disaster strikes.

-Fortunately, when a covered property insurance claim keeps your business on standby, you can draw on your business interruption insurance to cover your lost revenue while your business gets back on track.
+Fortunately, when a covered property insurance claim keeps your business on standby, you can draw on your business interruption insurance (or business income insurance) to cover your lost revenue while your business gets back on track.
 It can help you make those payments that don't stop when your business does.

 If a supplier's interruption causes downtime for your business operations, your policy can cover those revenue losses, too, so long as you have contingent business interruption coverage.

 Luckily, business interruption insurance is a pretty affordable policy.
 You can get up to 12 months of business interruption coverage when you purchase a business owner's policy (BOP), an insurance package that bundles property insurance and general liability insurance together at a reduced rate.

 But insuring your income isn't the only strategy you should have for surviving an business disruption.
 Create a disaster recovery plan that includes:

 - How to notify employees and customers

 - Which backup supply chains to use when your primary suppliers aren't available

 Be sure to include your team members in the planning process, and keep extra copies of your valuable records and documents in offsite data centers.
 You don't want a catastrophe to destroy years of client information or insurance documentation you might need for a claim.